weareplanet/commercetools-planet-integration/README.md

 The approach is following:

-  1. At the higher possible level during a request processing (most probably - in the environment adapter) - amend `IAbstractRequest` with the "tracing context":
+  1. At the higher possible level during a request processing (most probably - in the environment adapter) - amend `IAbstractRequest` with the "trace context":
   ```
-  const abstractRequestDraft: IAbstractRequest = { body: ..., headers: ...  } // all fields (taken from the original HTTP request), without `tracingContext` yet
+  const abstractRequestDraft: IAbstractRequest = { body: ..., headers: ...  } // all fields (taken from the original HTTP request), without `traceContext` yet
   const abstractRequest: IAbstractRequest = new RequestContextService().amendRequestWithTracingContext(abstractRequestDraft);
-  // now abstractRequest.tracingContext has a value
+  // now abstractRequest.traceContext has a value
   ```

   2. In any place where you need to log something and a request object (of either `IAbstractRequest` or `IAbstractRequestWithTypedBody` type) is accessible (i.e. in a request handlers) - do the following:
   ```
-  const logger = LogService.getLogger(req.tracingContext); // this logger will include the "tracing context" data into every log message.
+  const logger = new LogService(req.traceContext); // this logger will include the "trace context" data into every log message.

   logger.info('Processing event X');
   ...